 Drinking enough water can also help you look your best.
 For example, a

 The skin is your body’s largest organ.
 When you drink plenty of water, you keep it healthy and hydrated.

 Drinking too little or too much water both have risks.

 Your body is constantly using and losing fluids through actions like sweating and urinating.
 Dehydration happens when your body loses more water or fluid than it takes in.

 Symptoms of dehydration can range from being extremely thirsty to feeling fatigued.
-You may also notice you aren’t urinating as frequently or that your urine is dark.
-In children, dehydration may cause a dry mouth and tongue, lack of tears while crying, and fewer wet diapers than usual.
+You may also notice you aren’t urinating as often or that your urine is dark.

 Dehydration may lead to:

 You can treat mild dehydration by drinking more water and other fluids.